Marcia Yockey

 Marcia Yockey (6 November 1922 - 28 September 2000) was an American meteorologist who was best known for her 35-year on-air career in Evansville, Indiana.
 She made her television debut on WFIE Channel 14 in 1953, after 10 years of working for the U.S. Weather Bureau (1943–1953).

 Life

-She was initially trained in Chicago at the US Weather Service school during World War II.
-Her recruitment into the Weather Service was a consequence of the depletion of male professionals due to war recruitment.
+She was initially trained in Chicago at the US Weather Bureau school during World War II.
+Her recruitment into the U.S. Weather Bureau was a consequence of the depletion of male professionals due to war recruitment.

-Yockey began her television weather forecasting career before stations required a formal meteorology degree.
+After a 10-year U.S. Weather Bureau career at Evansville Indiana and Grand Island, Nebraska, Yockey's love of the Evansville area and the need to be close to family led to her beginning her television weather forecasting career on November 15, 1953, at the new WFIE-TV station.
+At this time, TV stations did not require a formal meteorology degree.
 Over the course of her career, she moved from WFIE Channel 14 to WTVW Channel 7 in 1956, then returned to Channel 14 in 1971, before finally retiring in 1988.
 Notorious for her sometimes eccentric behavior, Yockey quit one station because she didn't like a new theme song they picked.
 Another time she gave notice when her bosses cancelled her annual July 4 televised swim after the forecast.